Pppp1116/content-license-policy/README.md

 - Whether and how it will be monetized.

 The Owner may grant or refuse permission at their sole discretion and may impose additional conditions.

+### 12.1.
+Revocability of Exceptions

+Any permission, exception, or license granted by the Owner under this Policy is:

+- Limited to the scope explicitly described in writing;
+- Non-transferable; and
+- **Revocable at will** by the Owner, especially in cases of abuse, misrepresentation, or material changes to how the Content is used.

+If a granted permission is revoked, you must promptly cease the covered use and comply with any reasonable takedown or modification request issued by the Owner.

 ---